migtools/tackle-application-inventory/README.md

 ## Database management

-> :rotating_light: Backup and Restore instructions are provided for development purposed and **NOT for production** usage :rotating_light:
+> :rotating_light: Backup and Restore instructions are provided for development purposes and **NOT for production** usage :rotating_light:

 ### Backup